Lautaro Martínez: Inter Milan

 Martínez, who became the club's captain following Samir Handanović, began the 2023–24 season, his sixth with the club, as the first choice striker, albeit once again without his strike partner Romelu Lukaku after he returned to Chelsea finishing the end of his loan spell.
 He began the season with an immediate impact for Inter, scoring both goals in a 2–0 home win over Monza on the first match day, and then scoring Inter's second goal the following week in another 2–0 win away against Cagliari.

 On 30 September 2023, after replacing Alexis Sánchez in the 55th minute of Inter's 4–0 win against Salernitana, Martínez became the first player in Serie A history to score 4 goals as a substitute.
 On 25 February 2024, Martínez scored twice in a 4–0 away league win against Lecce, the first goal was his 100th Serie A goal and the second was his 22nd league goal of the season (with only 23 games played), surpassing his personal record of most league goals in a season.
-Martínez eventually won the capocannoniere award in the 2023–24 season, finishing as the top scorer in Serie A with 24 goals.
+Martínez eventually won the Capocannoniere award in the 2023–24 season, finishing as the top scorer in Serie A with 24 goals.
 He also won the Serie A MVP for the season.

 On 29 January 2025, he netted his first Champions League hat-trick, the first goal of which was a penalty, in a 3–0 victory over Monaco.
 On 16 April, he netted his 150th goal for Inter in a 2–2 draw against Bayern Munich during the Champions League quarter-finals, in addition to becoming the first player to score for the club in five consecutive matches in the competition.
 In the second leg of the semi-finals against Barcelona, he scored a goal and delivered an assist, contributing to a 4–3 victory after extra time and helping his team reach their second Champions League final in two years.

+Upon scoring his 171st goal for Inter in their 5–0 victory over Sassuolo on 8 February 2026, Martinez became the club's joint third all-time top goalscorer, along with Roberto Boninsegna.
+Two months later, on 5 April, he netted a brace in a 5–2 victory over Roma, taking sole possession of third place, behind only Giuseppe Meazza and Alessandro Altobelli.
+On 24 May, he became Capocannoniere for the 2025–26 season by finishing top scorer of the Serie A with 17 goals, winning the award for the second time.
+During the 2026 summer transfer window, Martínez attracted interest from Barcelona but chose to remain at Inter, citing his happiness with the club, his teammates and supporters.